 There are multiple layouts designed to suit your taste.
 The latest design now includes a king sized bedroom with ensuite on the main deck as well as a fully stocked breakfast/kitchen bar and lounge area.
 We’ve included an air-conditioned flybridge also as an option to the open flybridge.
 Our new range of vessels is capable of being fitted with either Volvo Penta IPS/Cummins Zeus or traditional shaft drives and can be produced in a range of sizes from 41ft to 60ft.

 Special attention to detail is given to the finishing touches of every Powerplay catamaran that leaves the shipyard and James Dewing, our boat-builder and designer, is on site to check that all legal Standards are upheld to throughout the building phase.
 We are Australian, CE and USL capable.

 Please use the links on the right to see a list of regular inclusions in our catamarans.

 Ensuring your catamaran stays safe from the cording effects of salt and water is imperative and using the right type of sealant and paint is crucial!
 We are proudly sponsored by Kew Painters who consult us on our paint choice and advise us on these matters, if you’re ever in need of a quality House Painter in the inner suburbs of Melbourne, we’d highly recommend them!

 Thank you for visiting our page, we always enjoy hearing from other boating enthusiasts and especially those who enjoy catamarans and other luxury vessels.
-Do feel free to contact us if you have any questions!
+If you’re looking to buy a catamaran, need repairs, or need any painting or paint work done, do feel free to contact us for assistance.